godwiniheuwa/kubernetes-mongodb-express-setup/README.md

 # Kubernetes MongoDB and Mongo Express Setup
 This repository contains Kubernetes manifests to deploy MongoDB and Mongo Express using Kubernetes.

+## Prerequisites
+A Kubernetes cluster.
+`kubectl` configured to access your cluster.

 ## Contents